 Puka Rua, Tuamotus

-Located on the outer fringes of French Polynesia, Puka Rua faces thousands of miles of open ocean.
-Its small island population lives in a spirit of cooperation and friendship, subsisting largely on coconuts and the bounty of the sea.
-As we visit this small community, we will be enthusiastically greeted with genuine friendliness and lively music.
+Located on the outer fringes of French Polynesia, Pukarua faces thousands of miles of open ocean.
+Onshore, its small population lives in a spirit of cooperation and friendship, living largely on coconuts and the bounty of the sea.
+Arriving in the morning, visit the small community and are enthusiastically greeted with genuine friendliness and lively music.
 You will have the chance to walk through the village or enjoy a swim in the lagoon before enjoying an afternoon at sea.